YINNNER/plotly.js/成员进度文档/SA文档.md

 ![plotly.js JavaScript Graphing Library](images/plotly.js_JavaScript_Graphing_Library.png)

+*Figure 2: All types of charts that Plotly.js can create.*

 ### External interfaces

-External interfaces are the data, event, and control flows between your system and others.[[3]](#3)The ecternal interfaces provided by Plotly.js mainly concern functinality to extension development possible.
+External interfaces are the data, event, and control flows between your system and others.[[3]](#3)The external interfaces provided by Plotly.js mainly concern functinality to extension development possible.
 Among other things the functinality concerns plotting, layout, export  and so on.
 There are too many interfaces to completely list them in this report, so for a full list of available external interface refer to the [API](https://github.com/plotly/plotly.js/tree/master/src/plot_api).
 As an example of what is provided, table 2 shows a few of accessable inerfaces.

 | API file     | Description                                                  |
 | ------------ | ------------------------------------------------------------ |